electrode-io/electrode/packages/electrode-archetype-opt-jest/README.md

 # Electrode Archetype Option Jest

-This is a feature package that instructs [Electrode](https://github.com/electrode-io/electrode) to install Jest.
+This is a feature package that instructs [Electrode](https://github.com/electrode-io/electrode) to install Jest v26.

 ## Interactive Install